chaitan28/k8s_directory/DAY 01 -kops/architecture.md

    If Pod is not responding the kubelet will ensure that pod will be replaced or restarted.<br>
    Communicates with the Kubernetes control plane to manage the state of the pods.<br>
 2. **kubeproxy**<br>
    Communication inside the cluster.
-Assigns IPs to the pods.
-Manages kubernetes Services (ClusterIP, NodePort, LoadBalancer)for Pods.<br>
+Manages kubernetes Services (ClusterIP, NodePort, LoadBalancer)for Pods.
+Takes the Request from the users<br>
 3. **container runtime** <br>
    The softwate which responsible  for running container<br>
 4. **Pods:**  <br>
 Acts as Shell for the container or multiple containers where the application is deployed.
 It’s good to have one container under each pod. <br>

+   **ALL THE COMPONENTS ON MASTER NODE WILL ONLY HAVE COMMUNICATION TO THE API SERVER.
+KUBELET WILL ONLY TALK TO THE APISERVER**
-   **ALL THE COMPONENTS ARE WORKING AS PODS BY ITSELF.
+   **ALL THE COMPONENTS ARE WORKING AS STATIC PODS BY ITSELF.
 BUT KUBELET IS DEPLOYED AS DEMON SERVICE**

 ## Features of Kubernetes<br>